eventql/eventql/doc/tables/overview.md

 2.1 Tables & Schemas
 ====================

-The core unit of data storage in EventQL are tables and rows.
+The core unit of data storage in EventQL are tables and rows (also referred to as records or events).
 Tables have a strict schema that you must define and that all rows must adhere to.

 Schema changes are instant since they only require a small metadata change on disk.

-### Flat Rows
+### Flat Records

 The most simple form of a table schema is one that has a flat list of columns with a simple data type like `string`, `uint64` or `datetime`.
 These table